The 190 Million Who Are Creditworthy But Invisible

 How the Thin-File Score Is Calibrated Against Actual Default Data

 A credit score that is not validated against actual default outcomes is not a credit score — it is a heuristic.
-The Thin-File AI is trained and calibrated on a dataset of borrowers who were initially thin-file at origination, whose loans have matured sufficiently to generate 90-DPD outcome data, and whose alternative data signals at origination can be retrospectively compared to their repayment behaviour.
+The Thin-File AI is trained and calibrated on a dataset of borrowers who were initially thin-file at origination, whose loans have matured sufficiently to generate 90-DPD outcome data, and whose alternative data signals at origination can be retrospectively compared to their repayment behavior.
 This outcome-linked calibration is what allows the Thin-File Score to be mapped to a bureau-equivalent risk band rather than existing as an opaque proprietary metric that lenders cannot benchmark.

 Alternative Data Is Not a Concession to Risk — It Is a Correction to a Measurement Gap